London Edinburgh London 2025: Eight route highlights to look forward to

 4. Humber Bridge

-An iconic highlight of the event, and for many riders this marks the end of their first day of cycling.
-The bridge dominates the landscape as you approach it and crossing can be either breathtaking or terrifying, depending on your head for heights.
-If you can, try to cross the bridge at dawn or dusk, when the low sun illuminates the bridge and the entire Humber Estuary that surrounds you.
+An iconic London Edinburgh London highlight, for many riders the Humber Bridge marks the end of their first day of cycling.
+The bridge – the longest of its type when it opened in 1981 – dominates the landscape as you approach.
+Depending on your head for heights, crossing it can be either breathtaking or terrifying!
+But, if you can, try to cross at dawn or dusk when the low sun illuminates the bridge's solitary elegance and the watery expanse of the Humber Estuary.

-As in 2022, we will have sole use of the east footpath, which will give you an uninterrupted crossing before the control in Hessle.
+As in 2022, we will have sole use of the east footpath.
+This gives you an uninterrupted crossing before the control in Hessle.

 5. Howardian Hills